wesngu28/auto-stargazing/README.md

 npx auto-stargazing
 ```

-Alternatively, you can install it like a regular npm package and run it through node.
+Alternatively, you can install it like a regular npm package and run it through node by calling ./bin/stargazing.js.

 ```
 npm i auto-stargazing